 PocketSphinx can run offline on Android and iOS devices.
 Its main drawback is low recognition accuracy.
 Additionally, PocketSphinx only offers STT capability.
 The inference of intent from transcribed text needs to be performed separately by NLU software which often results in reduced performance from compounded errors.

 Kaldi is a speech recognition toolkit intended for use by speech recognition researchers.
 It is possible to train highly-accurate models using Kaldi and then optimize the implementation for running on ARM-based Android and iOS devices.

 The main drawback of Kaldi is its steep learning curve and lack of production-ready code.
 A company that wants to use Kaldi needs to hire speech scientists and C++ programmers.
 It also needs to invest significant upfront costs and time for data gathering, training the model and optimizing the runtime engine for mobile execution.
 Additionally, Kaldi only offers STT capability.
 The inference of intent from the transcribed text requires an NLU engine.

 Mozilla DeepSpeech is an STT engine supported by Mozilla, and Rasa is an upcoming NLU framework.
 Both frameworks are widely used but are too heavyweight to run on mobile devices at the time of this writing.

 While the same command would look like this by using SiriKit :

 Speech Recognition API

-SiriKit offers a limited number of domains such as music and fitness.
-Hence, If the third party app doesn't fall into an existing domain, it likely cannot make use of it.
-Additionally, apps that can make use of existing domains cannot customize them based on their needs or brand.
-For example: the wake phrase is always “Hey Siri” and cannot be changed.
-At the time of this writing, Siri requires Internet connectivity.
+SiriKit can is API access to some functionalities of Siri for third party apps.
+It offers an end-to-end speech intent inference solution and is free.
+SiriKit offers a limited number of domains, such as music and fitness.
+Hence, if a third party app doesn't fall into existing domains, it likely cannot make use of it.
+Additionally, apps that can use existing domains cannot customize them based on their needs or brand.
+For example: the wake phrase is always Hey Siri and cannot be changed.

 Google Assistant Actions